spraakbanken/sparv-pipeline/docs/developers-guide/sparv-classes.md

 - `split()`: Split name into annotation name and attribute.
 - `exists(source_file: str)`: Return True if annotation file exists.
 - `remove(source_file: str)`: Remove annotation file.
-- `read(source_file: str, allow_newlines: bool = False)`: Yield each line from the annotation.
+- `read(source_file: str)`: Yield each line from the annotation.
 - `read_spans(source_file: str, decimals=False, with_annotation_name=False)`: Yield the spans of the annotation.
 - `read_attributes(source_file: str, annotations: Union[List[BaseAnnotation], Tuple[BaseAnnotation, ...]], with_annotation_name: bool =
-  False, allow_newlines: bool = False)`: Yield tuples of multiple attributes on the same annotation.
+  False)`: Yield tuples of multiple attributes on the same annotation.
 - `get_children(source_file: str, child: BaseAnnotation, orphan_alert=False, preserve_parent_annotation_order=False)`: Return two lists.
     The first one is a list with n (= total number of parents) elements where every element is a list of indices in the child annotation.
 The second one is a list of orphans, i.e. containing indices in the child annotation that have no